Adron/terrazura/README.md

 # terrazura

+NOTE: All of this doc, and details, correlate to the [Terrazura Repo](https://github.com/Adron/terrazura/).

 I created this repo during a live stream on my Twitch [Thrashing Code](https://www.twitch.tv/thrashingcode) Channel 🤘 at 10am on the 30th of December, 2020.
 The VOD is now available on my YouTube [Thrashing Code](https://youtube.com/thrashingcode) Channel (click [here](https://youtu.be/7glsC88h2Ss) for the direct link to video).
 A rough as hell year, but wanted to wrap it up with some solid content.
 In this stream I tackled a ton of specifics, in detail about getting Hasura deployed in Azure, Postgres backed, a database schema designed and created, using database schema migrations, and all sorts of tips n' tricks along the way.
 3 hours of solid how to get shit done material!

 ## Deployment (i.e. Prerequisites)